RA Selection

 Programmer and Community Builder

 Offering programming to meet the varying needs of the residents, as well as building community, are vital elements to linking the on-campus experience to the mission and goals of Fisher.
 Resident assistants are responsible to abide by and enforce the Code of Conduct and residence hall regulations.
-Each policy was created with the purpose of developing a safe and non-threatening residence hall community.
+Each policy was created to develop a safe and non-threatening residence hall community.
 RAs are expected to confront and report infractions of these behavioral standards.
 Extensive training equips RAs to negotiate the confrontation process.

 Administrator